Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Numerical Experiments

 \subsubsection{The Role of Similarity Scale}

-On the GuangZhou dataset with $ T=60 $, we can verify the adaptability of the model to graph dynamics, and plot the recovery relative error curve with respect to various similarity scales in Fig.~\ref{graph_ss} (b).
-It can be seen that the lowest error can be achieved in $ ss=5,10 $, which demonstrates that our model can accommodate to the graph dynamics through different similarity scales.
-As for Portland with quite small $ T $, we just set $ ss=T $.
+On the GuangZhou dataset with $T = 60$, we evaluate the model’s adaptability to graph dynamics by varying the similarity scale $s$, and report the recovery errors in Figure~\ref{graph_ss} (c).
+The lowest errors are observed at $s = 5$ and $s = 10$, confirming the model’s ability to adjust to different levels of temporal variation via appropriate similarity scales.
+For the Portland dataset, due to its small $T$, we simply set $s = T$.